Range of Costs

 - Counterclaims, particularly in a wrongful dismissal claim

-There will be an additional charge for attending a Tribunal Hearing of £850 per day (excluding VAT).
+There will be an additional charge for attending a Tribunal Hearing of £850 per day (plus VAT).
 Generally, we would allow 1-3 days depending on the complexity of your case.

 Disbursements are costs related to your matter that are payable to third parties, such as court fees and counsel’s fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

-Counsel’s fees estimated between £1,000 to £1,500 per day (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation)
+The most significant disbursement is usually the payment of Counsel’s fees estimated between £1,000 to £1,500 (plus VAT) per day (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation)

 The fees set out above cover all of the work in relation to the following key stages of a claim:

 - Taking your initial instructions, reviewing the papers and advising on merits and likely compensation (this is likely to be revisited throughout the matter and subject to change)